 How do you reduce job stress?

-While marriage, divorce, and moving are often ranked as the three most stressful events in contemporary life, stress at the workplace is not far behind.
-According to a 2017 American Psychological Association study, 61% of people surveyed reported work as the most significant source of stress in their lives.
+While marriage, divorce and moving are often ranked as the three most stressful events in contemporary life, stress at the workplace is not far behind.
+According to the American Psychological Association, 70% of people surveyed reported work as a significant source of stress in their lives.

 While people can certainly thrive in high-stress situations, ignoring long-term stress at work can be damaging to your health and career.

 That said, job stress management is never out of your hands

 There are plenty of changes you can make to help control it.
 Changing your habits and daily routine also has the benefit of reducing the risk of repetitive strain injuries.

 Change your habits at work

 While general pressure, deadlines, increased responsibilities and fear of termination can all contribute to a generally stressful atmosphere, that doesn't mean you have to remain passive at the workplace.
 Here are some modifications you can make that might help:

 - Know yourself: We're often not even aware of the stress we're under, or if we are, we're not sure of the source.
 Try to stay in tune with your body and your emotions while you're at work.
 Does your heart rate spike in certain situations?
 Note it.
 Do you find yourself particularly aggressive or angry around certain people?
 Note it.
 Is there a certain responsibility that makes you break into a cold sweat?
 Note it.
 Once you become aware of specific triggers for stress, it's possible you'll be able to do something about them.